pwjazz/mwanzia/README.markdown

     person.visible == true;

+    // Mix in some more stuff
     Person.mixin({
         additionalProperty: 55
     });

-    // The below are true
+    // The below is true

     person.additionalProperty == 55;

-    person.visible == true; // this is still true
+    // The below is still true

+    person.visible == true;

 ### Remote Method Invocation